 But Joe the Conservative, under these mechanisms of propaganda, never has to relax his attitude towards Jill, because she is accused, merely, of being his enemy: “Jill doesn’t like you, Joe.”

 By extension, all people similar to Jill, affiliated with Jill, roughly represented by Jill, don’t like you, Joe.
 They are all your enemies.

 And Jill, Joe hates you in turn.
 Everyone similar to Joe, affiliated with Joe, roughly represented by Joe, hates you.
 They are all your enemies.

 Rod Liddle, commenter for Britain’s “The Spectator” magazine, wrote (2 July 2016) a sarcastic assessment of mutual hate between Brexiteers and Remainers.
-Intended humor or not, these notions that old people hate young people, that all Brexiteers are racists, all Remainers spoiled urbanites, are the essence of the modern political disjunction.
-If debate were a matter of making your points, answering the opposition’s, hashing out a middle ground, no one would seek to solve policy with elections.
+Intended humor or not, these notions that old people hate young people, that all Leavers are racists, all Remainers spoiled urbanites, are the essence of the modern political disjunction.
+If debate were a matter of making your points, answering the opposition’s, hashing out a middle ground, no one would seek to make policy with elections.
 Elections are popularity contests.
 Or footraces.
-Debate and resolution are the very practice of parliaments and legislatures…but of late, governing bodies have tended to stack the deck first, in their own favor; wanting then to rubber stamp their agenda.
+Debate and resolution are the very practice of parliaments and legislatures…but of late, governing bodies have tended to stack the deck first, in their own favor, wanting then to rubber stamp their agenda.

 In America, the idea anyone would even raise the simple argument, “the other side disagrees with your positions” seems laughable.
 It is all reaction, all cultivated myth; the elites, a group which flexibly can be made to encompass the free press and every left-leaning political candidate, while excluding the very wealthy, hate you…if (flexibly again) you rate yourself a “regular American”.